What Holds You Up? In a Good Way, I Mean

 The point is that an age of mass secularization is an age in which millions of people have put unprecedented moral burdens upon themselves.
 People who don’t know how to take up these burdens don’t turn bad, but they drift.
 They suffer from a loss of meaning and an unconscious boredom with their own lives.

 They drift?
 In that it’s not summer with all of us lolling around on rafts, we’re apparently right back to the snow again.
 Brooks must definitely be feeling the winter, too.
-Or maybe we’re back to me losing my snowshoe in the snow and finding that I no shutterstock_129472214longer had a way of going forward with minimal sinking.
+Or maybe we’re back to me losing my snowshoe in the snow and finding that I no longer had a way of going forward with minimal sinking.
 But wait, this seems a little harsh, don’t you think?
 I mean, I agree that people who don’t partake in regular religious observances can and should look within to identify their moral centers, to check on the health and strength of their convictions.
 They can also make certain that they are positively living them out by going beyond self and contributing to their communities and the larger society.
 But to assume that not worshipping in a congregation results in a “loss of meaning” and “boredom” is just plain wrong.
 All kinds of people become drifters, it seems to me, and I don’t think it has anything to do with whether they attend regular services or not.
 Besides, as my daughter was just saying this morning, do you really need to feel purpose-driven every single day?
 Frankly, that can get a little boring too.
 Having the ability to see and enjoy beauty, to withstand setbacks, to laugh, to connect with and serve others—- these things hold me up, so long as I manage to do them.

 Furthermore, I really don’t go along with the whole image of people on the secular side bearing “moral burdens” to begin with.
 Sounds so onerous.
 Unless I’m reading this wrong, Brooks seems to be saying that church-or-temple-or-mosque attending people are able to glide along, propelled by the engines of their respective faith communities.
 Really?
 Is it kind of like tapping into the town water supply versus building one’s own well?
 In any case, I think that, whichever side of the line we recognize ourselves to be on, we need to find a way through the snow that both relies on and preserves our strengths.